siyelo/dna/_docs/decisions.md

 the one driving that question and I pick the decision process.

 > **Meta:** So how did we decide on this decision-making process?
-> Henrik: “Well, we didn’t.
+> Henrik: "Well, we didn’t.
 I just noticed that people sometimes ask ‘so
 > how do we make decisions’ and I started thinking about how it appeared
 > to work, and wrote a wiki page describing it.
 Then I had a followup
 > meeting to check if this is how we really work, and if this is how we
 > want to continue working, and the answer was pretty much Yes on both
-> counts.”
+> counts."

 ## How do I pick a decision process?

-Here are some examples of different decisions processes on a scale from “fast” to “well-anchored”.
+Here are some examples of different decisions processes on a scale from "fast" to "well-anchored".

 -   **Own decision**.
 Decide yourself without talking to anyone.
 -   **Own decision with team input**.
 Ask for input from the team, but